apporbit/infranetes/INSTALLATION.md

 4. Changing kubelet on an existing node to use infranetes as its container runtime via the CRI

 5. Labeling and taininting the node to ensure that only pods meant to be scheduled via infranetes are scheduled to this node

+6. Modify AWS VPC to work on the Intenet

 ## 1. Building infranetes and vmserver